afragen/the-events-calendar-user-css/readme.txt

 Add a new topic on the [WordPress Support Forum](http://wordpress.org/tags/the-events-calendar-user-css).

 == Changelog ==

+= 0.5.4 =
+* better directions in readme, I hope.
+This plugin will not create any files or directories.
+* changed deactivate to just warning.

 = 0.5.3 =
 * fixes for Community Events plugin